 - Will loudly complain when there are views missing from the list of URLs to test.

 - Has what you need

-- Comes with optional mixins for checking links and validating HTML, JSON, or your spelling.
+- Comes with optional mixins for checking links and validating HTML, JSON, your spelling, or WCAG compliance.

 - Easily add tests that will run against every view on your website.
 If you want tests for things like consistent capitalisation of a particular phrase or the universal inclusion of a particular meta tag, you can have them in minutes.

 - Tested on Python 2.7, 3.4, 3.5, and 3.6 with Django versions 1.4 to 2.0, with some exclusions.

 Changes made in each release are listed in tags in this repository.

 pip install django-instant-coverage